Edenvale Airport

-Edenvale Airport (TC LID: CNV8) is located 2.8 NM west of Edenvale, Ontario, Canada.
+Edenvale Airport (TC LID: CNV8) is a registered aerodrome located 2.8 NM west of Edenvale, Ontario, Canada.

 History

-RCAF and World War II Airfield 1940-1946
+RCAF and World War II airfield 1940–1946

 From 1940 to 1945 it was known as RCAF Detachment Edenvale (No. 1 Relief Landing Field) as an emergency relief field supporting Camp Borden and used by the British Commonwealth Air Training Plan's No. 1 Service Flying Training School.
 After 1946 the RCAF buildings at Edenvale were demolished and the site abandoned.

 Aerodrome information

 In approximately 1942 the aerodrome was listed as RCAF Aerodrome - Edenvale, Ontario at 44°26′N 79°58′W with a variation of 8 degrees west and elevation of 700 ft.
 Three runways were listed as follows:

 Civilian use 1950–1959

 In 1950 the airport became a civilian aerodrome, but for almost a decade it was mostly used for race car events and was referred to as Stayner or Edenvale Raceway.
 It was abandoned again in 1959.